Mohan-Zhang-u/Mohan-Zhang-u.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year MScAC student at University of Toronto. before that, I completed my undergrad with CS specialist and math major at the same university.
+I'm currently a first-year MScAC student at University of Toronto.
+Before that, I completed my undergrad with CS specialist and math major at the same university.